binary132/juju/doc/actions.md

       description: Kill the database.
 ```

-TODO: Link to Hook.
-TODO: Link to environment documentation, or write it.
 TODO: Fill in details of what environment calls and variables exactly are
 available via the Hook environment.